 0. Starting off

-- In your VM, you should really make a directory for this project since it’s going to involve a lot of files.
+- On thoth, you should really make a directory for this project since it’s going to involve a lot of files.
 Make a directory like

 - This changes the file modes of all the images (